riyakrishna8c-349/smart-traffic-decision-system-/README.md

 Traditional traffic systems use fixed timing signals, which do not consider real-time traffic conditions.
 This leads to unnecessary waiting, increased fuel consumption, and traffic congestion.
 The aim of this project is to design a system that adapts signal timing based on traffic.

 Solution :
-The system dynamically gives priority to the road with the highest traffic, reducing congestion and improving traffic flow.
+The system dynamically gives priority to the road with the highest traffic, reducing congestion and improving traffic flow.This system reduces unnecessary waiting time and improves overall traffic efficiency.

 FEATURE:
 * Dynamic signal timing based on number of vehicles